docker/docs/engine/faq.md

     $ docker-machine start default

-You have to tell Docker to talk to that machine.
+You need to tell Docker to talk to that machine.
 You can do this with the `docker-machine env` command.
 For example,

     $ eval "$(docker-machine env default)"